 The highest amino acids found in beef protein powders are known as fillers, which are the ones that spike protein content, but have no useful value for protein.
 Only purchase these products if they have been reinforced with essential amino acids for quality.

-Plant protein powders can derive from pea, brown rice, hemp, chia seeds, or all these mixed together.
+Plant protein powders can derive from pea, brown rice, hemp, chia seeds, or all of these mixed together.
 This type of protein is normally purchased by those following a vegetarian or vegan diet.
 However, many do buy this to get their source of vegetables, even if they are not following those diets.

+Beware of false product advertising when choosing a protein supplement.
 Protein supplements can be labeled as having a higher protein content per serving than what really exists.
 This is called protein spiking, which is using aminos to spike the lab testing of protein to sell more products.